mblink/find-unused/README.md

 val bar = foo()
 ```

-The TASTy representation for `val bar` does not include a reference to `transparent inline def foo`, it appears as it
+The TASTy representation for `val bar` does not include a reference to `transparent inline def foo`, it appears as if
 `val bar` is simply defined as

 ```scala